 The Mahidol Oxford Tropical Medicine Research Unit (MORU) develops effective and practical means of diagnosing and treating malaria and other neglected diseases such as melioidosis, typhus, TB and leptospirosis.
 MORU was established in 1979 as a research collaboration between Mahidol University (Thailand), Oxford University (UK) and the Wellcome Trust UK.
 It is a network of a diversity of subunits including the Lao-Oxford-Mahosot Hospital-Wellcome Trust Research Unit, Lao PDR (LOMWRU).
 This is a small clinical tropical medicine research group based at Mahosot Hospital, Vientiane.
 LOMWRU builds diagnostic, clinical and research capacity to help improve global, regional and Lao public health.
 LOMWRU’s main areas of research interest are in the diagnosis, epidemiology and treatment of malaria, rickettsial infections, leptospirosis, melioidosis, community-acquired septicaemia, central nervous system infections, the causes of acute fevers and public health aspects of medicine quality problems.

-The Malawi site will be Chikwawa district in the southern region of Malawi.
+The Malawi site is in Chikwawa district in the southern region of Malawi.
 Chikwawa district is 5,000 km2 with a population of 350,000 and is served by Chikwawa District Hospital.
 The study is taking place in Chikwawa District Hospital and a second site at St Montfort Hospital, Ngabu 30 km away has been opened up to help increase inpatient recruitment.

 CISM was established in 1996 with the objective of conducting biomedical research in those diseases that affect the most poor and vulnerable.
 The Centre includes a fully equipped laboratory including parasitology, haematology, biochemistry, microbiology, (including biosafety level III premises), molecular biology (including PCR and RT-PCR) and immunology.
 CISM has been running a Demographic Surveillance System (DSS) since 1996, covering the whole district’s population and it set up a morbidity surveillance system at Manhiça District Hospital (MDH) in 1998.
 Overall, data on over 70,000 paediatric admissions and more than 1.2 million outpatient visits have been collected in the past 18 years.
 CISM’s other activities include: malaria screening, microbiological surveillance; pneumonia surveillance and conducting studies on issues with an important impact on public health policies in the country.

-The study will be conducted in the district of Manhiça (population 182,000 inhabitants, 2300 km2), a rural area located 90 km away from the capital Maputo.
+The study is being conducted in the district of Manhiça (population 182,000 inhabitants, 2300 km2), a rural area located 90 km away from the capital Maputo.
 MDH acts as the referral health facility for the area.
 The study is also working at the Hospital Geral José Macamo in Maputo.